rhendre/ClothSimulatior/README.md

 This is a Cloth Simulation Code using C++ and opengl.

-File has a makefile and assumes you have glut and glew libraries.
+File has a makefile and assumes you have freeglut and glew libraries.

 Contains Implementation For:
  1. Spring Mass Cloth Simulation.